- AI’s Economic Impact and Market Size

 Step 3: Choose the Right Model Approach

 The next vital step is to choose the right AI model as per your defined use case.
 For instance, predictive models suit forecasting and risk scoring.
-Generative models support knowledge work and customer interaction.
+Generative AI models in Australia support knowledge work and customer interaction.
 Optimisation models improve scheduling and asset utilisation.
 Computer vision enhances inspection and safety.
 The wrong choice creates cost without value.

 Step 4: Integrate AI into Core Systems